Know Your Chillis: Everything You Need to Know About Cooking with Chillis

 Frequently Asked Questions

-3. Can dried chillis replace fresh ones?
+3. Can dried chillis be substituted for fresh chillis in recipes?